Cloneian28/PizzaTAS/README.md

 ## PizzaTAS ##

-This repository contains all the source code for PizzaTAS Releases can be found at [here](https://github.com/Cloneian28/PizzaTAS/releases/)
+<p>This repository contains all the source code for PizzaTAS

-TODO: Add instructions on how to build the tool
+Releases can be found at [here](https://github.com/Cloneian28/PizzaTAS/releases/)</p>